 When your garage door is showing its age, it can drag down the appearance of the whole property.
-The good news is, you can enhance the look of the door with a quick coat of paint.
+The good news is, you can enhance the look of the door with a quick coat of paint or simply replace it.

 Preparation is Key

 Before you start, there are some essential preparation steps to follow to get the door ready, starting with a good cleaning.

 - Grab yourself a cloth or a small brush and remove any dust on the garage door.

 - Give the door a thorough clean with an all-purpose cleaner to remove dirt and grime.